Kirkstone Pass

 Kirkstone Pass is a mountain pass in the English Lake District, in the county of Cumbria.
 It is at an altitude of 1489 ft.

-It is the District's highest pass traversed by road, the A592 road between Ambleside in Rothay Valley and Patterdale in Ullswater Valley.
+It is the District's highest pass traversed by road; the A592 between Ambleside in Rothay Valley and Patterdale in Ullswater Valley.
 The road gradient approaches 1 in 4.
 The picturesque view down into Patterdale has Brothers Water as its focal point.

 The Kirkstone Pass Inn stands close to the summit.
 Once a vital coaching inn, it now caters primarily for tourists.
 It is the third-highest public house in England.

 Slate quarrying

 Lead and copper ore mining and slate mining has spanned centuries.

 Petts Quarry worked by Kirkstone Green Slate Company is just to the Ambleside side of the summit.
 Nearby is Hartsop Hall lead mine.

 Caudale slate mine is a few miles further down, on the Ullswater side, and was last worked at the beginning of the 20th century; all its adits are now blocked.